cfengine/documentation/enterprise-cfengine-guide/alerts-custom-actions.markdown

 Once you have become familiar with the [Alerts and Notifications][User Interface#Alerts and Notifications], you might see the need to integrate the alerts with an existing system like Nagios, instead of relying on emails for getting notified.

 This is where the Custom actions come in.
 A Custom action is a way to execute a script on the hub whenever an alert is triggered or cleared, as well as when a reminder happens (if set).
-The script will receive a set of parameters containing the state of the alert, and can practically do anything with this information.
+The script will receive a set of parameters containing the state of the alert, and can do practically anything with this information.
 Typically, it is used to integrate with other alerting or monitoring systems like PagerDuty or Nagios.

 Any scripting language may be used, as long as the hub has an interpreter for it.

 ## Alert parameters ##

-The Custom action script gets called with one parameter: the path to a file wiht a set of KEY=VALUE lines.
+The Custom action script gets called with one parameter: the path to a file with a set of KEY=VALUE lines.
 Most of the keys are common for all alerts, but some additional keys are defined based on the alert type, as shown below.